Skip to main content

 Common Issues & Solutions

-etcdctl member remove) and add a new one.
-It doesn’t auto-heal like a Kubernetes Pod.
+Member FailureOne Etcd node dies permanently.You must manually remove the dead member from the cluster list (etcdctl member remove) and add a new one.
+Etcd does not auto-heal like a Kubernetes Pod.